NaR0RoW/AugmentedReality/README.md

 # AugmentedReality

+The project was made in a team with [Vasily Shevchenko](https://gitlab.com/vasily.shevchenko2222222)

 ### What was our goal?

 Our team wanted to elaborate more on the issue of implementing a platform for creating